 - Write down what the hired remote marketer will get as a compensation.

 - Add an ideal start date or deadline for the application.

 You can see what I mean in the screenshot below.
-(This is part of the full set of resources, which you can get here.)

 Social Media, Blogs, and Google